SPANDigital/presidium/content/_overview/01-features.md

 ---

-Presidium is an open source software documentation creation system for Agile teams and their users.
+Presidium is an open-source software documentation creation system for Agile teams and their users.

 Presidium is easy to install and configure, supports flexible content authoring and publishing workflows, and includes predefined article templates to quickly you get off and running.
 Using Presidium a team can:
 * Develop new content